mikenewbon/blender-studio/docs/architecture.md

 which provide additional attributes like resolution or duration.
 These models additionally have a one-to-one reference to a Static Asset instance, containing all the other data.

-Preview pictures for image and video can be generated automatically (e.g. by the `sorl-thumbnail` library), but for the `file` source type, adding a preview is obligatory.
+Preview pictures for all assets are obligatory.
+However, for images and videos they can be generated automatically (e.g. by the `sorl-thumbnail` library).

 We want the entire `assets` app (i.e. file-representing models: `StaticAsset`, `Image`, `Video`) to be portable, and independent of the other apps.
 In particular, the `DynamicStorageFileField` should be left inside this app, even though it is used in other apps' models as well.

 ##### Licenses
-For now, licenses are only added to static asset (image, video, file).
+For now, licenses are only added to static assets (image, video, file).

 ##### Storage Backends
 Storage backend is a place to store all the film-related or training-related files.